timdodsgon/sainsburys/README.md

     price=p.pricePerUnit
     description=div.productText p, div.itemTypeGroup

-once you have created a file save it to the target folder in the project, e following command and the application will run using the overridden values you have entered in the config file
+Once you have created a file save it to the target folder in the project, enter following command and the application will run using the overridden values you have entered in the config file

     java -jar target/sainsburys-1.0-SNAPSHOT-shaded.jar target/config.properties